Exante vs Plus500, for 2026

 The minimum deposit for Plus500 is $100.

-Depending on your circumstances, a lower minimum deposit can be beneficial.
+Depending on your current situation, a lower minimum deposit can be beneficial.
 If you are experienced with forex trading but are looking for a change then both Exante and Plus500 are a good choice.

 Exante vs Plus500 - Regulation And Licencing In More Detail